bunsenstraat/remix-workshops-cleanup/SolidityBeginnerCourse/data-structures-structs/structs.md

 ### Updating structs
 To update a structs’ member we also use the dot operator and assign it a new value (lines 39 and 45).

+## ⭐️ Assignment
+Create a function `remove` that takes a `uint` as a parameter and deletes a struct member with the given index in the todos mapping.